San Joaquin River

-People have inhabited the San Joaquin Valley for more than 8,000 years, and it was long one of the major population centers of pre-Columbian California.
+People have inhabited the San Joaquin Valley for more than 8,000 years, and it was one of the major population centers of pre-Columbian California.
 Starting in the late 18th century, successive waves of explorers then settlers, mainly Spanish and American, emigrated to the San Joaquin basin.
 When Spain colonized the area, they sent soldiers from Mexico, who were usually of mixed native Mexican and Spanish birth, led by Spanish officers.
-Franciscan missionaries from Spain came with the expeditions to evangelize the natives by teaching them about the Catholic faith.
+Franciscan missionaries from Spain came with expeditions to evangelize the natives by teaching them about the Catholic faith.

-Because of the uniform topography of the San Joaquin Valley, floods once transformed much of the lower river into a huge inland sea.
+Once an inland sea, most of the San Joaquin Valley has a very uniform topography, and much of the lower river formed a huge flood basin.
 In the 20th century, many levees and dams were built on the San Joaquin and all of its major tributaries.
-These engineering works changed the fluctuating nature of the river forever, and cut off the Tulare Basin from the rest of the San Joaquin watershed.
-Once habitat for hundreds of thousands of spawning salmon and millions of migratory birds, today the river is subject to tremendous water-supply, navigation and regulation works by various federal agencies, which have dramatically reduced the flow of the river since the 20th century.
+These engineering works changed the fluctuating nature of the river forever and cut off the Tulare Basin from the rest of the San Joaquin watershed.
+Once a habitat for hundreds of thousands of spawning salmon and millions of migratory birds, today the river is subject to tremendous water supply, navigation, and regulation works by various federal agencies, which have dramatically reduced the flow of the river since the 20th century.

 Name

 The river was called many different names; at times different parts of the river were known by different names.
+The southern Yokuts called the river, Tihshachu (Tih-shah-choo), meaning salmon-spearing place.
 The present name of the river dates to 1805–1808, when Spanish explorer Gabriel Moraga was surveying east from Mission San José in order to find possible sites for a mission.
 Moraga named a tributary of the river (it is not known which one) for Saint Joachim, husband of Saint Anne and father of Mary, the mother of Jesus.
 The name Moraga chose was later applied to the entire river; it was in common use by 1810.

 In 1827, Jedediah Smith wrote in his journal that an unknown group of Native Americans called the river the Peticutry, a name which is listed as a variant in the U.S. Geological Survey (USGS) Geographic Names Information System.

 In the Mono language, the river is called typici h huu, which means "important or great river."

 An earlier name for the lower section of the San Joaquin was Rio de San Francisco, which was the name Father Juan Crespí gave to the river he could see entering the Sacramento-San Joaquin Delta from the south.
 A member of the Pedro Fages party in 1772, Crespi's vantage point was the hilltops behind modern Antioch.
 Another early name was Rio San Juan Bautista, the origin of which is unknown.